LetterLiGo/SafeGen_CCS2024/README.md

 ## Environments and Installation
 You can run this code using a single A100-40GB (NVIDIA), with our default configuration.
 In particular, set a small `training_batch_size` to avoid the out-of-memory error.

-we recommand you managing two conda environments to avoid dependencies conflict.
+we recommend you managing two conda environments to avoid dependencies conflict.

 - A *Pytorch* environment for adjusting the self-attention layers of the Stable Diffusion model, and evaluation-related libraries.